 3. The Committee shall be given direct access to the Company's management, employees, independent auditor and the firm and/or person(s) performing the internal audit function (the “Internal Auditor”), as necessary or appropriate to carry out the duties and responsibilities.

 The management of the Company is responsible for the preparation, presentation and integrity of the Company’s financial statements and for the effectiveness of internal control over financial reporting.
 Management is responsible for maintaining appropriate accounting and financial reporting principles and policies and internal controls and procedures that provide for compliance with accounting standards and applicable laws and regulations.
-The independent auditors are responsible for planning and carrying out a proper audit of the Company’s annual financial statements, reviews of the Company’s quarterly financial statements prior to their filing, and annually auditing management’s assessment of the effectiveness of internal control over financial reporting, and other procedures.
+The independent auditors are responsible for, among other things, planning and carrying out a proper audit of the Company’s annual financial statements and reviewing the Company’s quarterly financial statements prior to their filing.
 In fulfilling their duties hereunder, it is recognized that members of the Committee are not (i) performing the functions of auditors or accountants, and therefore, it is not their responsibility to conduct “field work” or other types of auditing or accounting reviews and (ii) employees, and rely, without independent verification, on the information provided to them and the representations made to them by management, the independent auditors and the firm and/or firm and/or person(s) performing the internal audit function.